Applications are due November 20, 2017. The application and guidelines are here.

 The Fund’s review panel will select one recipient annually based on received submissions.
 Submissions are evaluated anonymously.
 Applicants may be asked to submit work samples.
 Applicants of all ages welcome as long as they are 3-10 years from their degree receipt.

-Past recipients of the Carolyn’s First Decade Fund include Ariel Davis, Aditi Desai, Emily Wathen, and Kathleen Gardner.
+Past recipients of the Carolyn’s First Decade Fund include Ariel Davis, Aditi Desai, Emily Wathen, Kathleen Gardner, and Yi Chen.

 * WIFV Member in good standing;